Juanita Nielsen: Disappearance

-Kidnapping trials
+Trials for attempted kidnapping

 Juanita Nielsen memorial, South Head Cemetery, Vaucluse.
 The white cross commemorates Juanita Nielsen, while the stone monument behind it commemorates her family.

 In late 1977, Eddie Trigg, Shayne Martin-Simmonds, and Lloyd Marshall, all one-time employees of the Carousel Club, were charged with conspiring to kidnap Nielsen over the incidents prior to her disappearance.
 When interviewed by police on 6 November 1977, Martin-Simmonds confirmed that the advertising story was a ruse and that their actual intention was to kidnap Nielsen if she was alone and take her to see "people who wanted to talk to her".
 He said that he and Trigg intended to:

 "...
 Just grab her arms and stop her calling out, no real rough stuff, no gangster stuff.
 We thought that just two guys telling her to come would be enough to make her think if she didn't come she might get hurt ... we talked about when she came into the room, one of us would be standing there and the other one would come up behind her and just quietly grab her by the arms and maybe put a hand over her mouth or a pillowslip over the head."

 Martin-Simmonds told police he didn't know the identity of the people who wanted to talk to Nielsen.

 A trial commenced in 1980.
 The judge ordered the jury to acquit Marshall as there was no evidence linking him to the plan to use force against Nielsen.
 The jury was unable to reach a verdict on Trigg and Martin-Simmonds, and a retrial was ordered.
 In 1981, Martin-Simmonds was retried, convicted, and sentenced to two years jail.
 The judge questioned him about the identity of the people who had hired him for the kidnapping, but he provided no information.

 Meanwhile Trigg had fled to the US on a fake passport and was arrested in San Francisco in 1982.
 He told police: "They’re making all this noise over a woman who was nothing but an out-and-out communist.
 No loss to society at all".
 Extradited back to Australia, he pleaded guilty and in 1983 was imprisoned for three years.